 809 W. Jefferson Street,

-No one has favorited this theater yet
+1 person favorited this theater

-February 1940 turned out to be a busy month at the Pinney as on the 20th they held the world premiere of MGM’s “Northwest Passage”, which was filmed at McCall, Idaho.
+February 1940 turned out to be a busy month at the Pinney Theatre as on the 20th they held the world premiere of MGM’s “Northwest Passage”, which was filmed at McCall, Idaho.
 The Idaho Statesman archives say that “Northwest Passage Days” was declared in Boise, with banners appearing around the town.
 MGM sent in by truck $30,000 of studio equipment, klieg lights and a technical crew to support the festivities which included a parade and the closing of the street in front of the theatre.

 Some of MGM’s supporting stars arriving by train with publicity agents included Ilona Massey, Virginia Grey, Alan Curtis, Isabel Jewell and Nat Pendelton.
 The governor, mayor and other state officials joined in the festivities and a telegram from Spencer Tracy was read but some people expressed regret that Tracy and the other stars, Robert Young and Walter Brennan would not be there.

-The Pinney always remained an independent operation and was demolished in 1969 and replaced by parking.
+The Pinney Theatre always remained an independent operation and was closed on July 3, 1968 with Walter Brennan in “The One and Only Genuine, Original, Family Band” & Elvis Presley in “Double Trouble”.
+It was demolished in 1969 and replaced by parking.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.